apache/spark/docs/sql-migration-guide.md

   - In Spark 3.2, `CREATE TABLE AS SELECT` with non-empty `LOCATION` will throw `AnalysisException`.
 To restore the behavior before Spark 3.2, you can set `spark.sql.legacy.allowNonEmptyLocationInCTAS` to `true`.

   - In Spark 3.2, special datetime values such as `epoch`, `today`, `yesterday`, `tomorrow`, and `now` are supported in typed literals only, for instance, `select timestamp'now'`.
 In Spark 3.1 and 3.0, such special values are supported in any casts of strings to dates/timestamps.
-To restore the behavior before Spark 3.2, you should preprocess string columns and convert the strings to desired dates/timestamps explicitly using UDF for instance.
+To have the behavior before Spark 3.2, you should preprocess string columns and convert the strings to desired dates/timestamps explicitly using UDF for instance.

 ## Upgrading from Spark SQL 3.0 to 3.1